danielssonn/ethTO/README.md

   - Automatically returned (future)
   - Forfeited and collateral returned to the Lender (future)

-## UX inspiration
+## UX Inspiration

 - We didn’t want to use the typical grid-based listings
 - Our UX concept is that of Arrivals and Departures boards at airports
-- We think this might provide novel engagement for users
+- We think this might provide novel engagement for users:
   - Instantly knowing what NFTs are new and incoming
   - Instantly knowing which rented NFTs will be returned soon
   - Driving engagement